 The Company's financial assets and liabilities are carried at fair value or at amounts that, because of their short-term nature, approximate current fair value, with the exception of its held-to-maturity securities and indebtedness, which are carried at amortized cost.
 The Company measures the implied fair value of its debt instruments using trading levels obtained from a third-party service provider.
 Accordingly, the debt instruments qualify as Level 2 fair value measurements.
 See Note 5.
-Fair Value Measurements, within the notes to the unaudited condensed consolidated financial statements for additional information regarding the Company's fair value measurements.
-As of March 31, 2019, the carrying amount and fair value of the Company's indebtedness was approximately \$2,377.5 million and \$2,378.3 million, respectively.
+Fair Value Measurements, for additional information.
+As of September 30, 2019, the carrying amount and fair value of the Company's indebtedness was approximately \$2,370.0 million and \$2,417.1 million, respectively.
 As of December 31, 2018, the carrying amount and fair value was approximately \$2,381.3 million and \$2,271.9 million, respectively.